Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 • For XML descriptions of the log files, click DTS Compliant in Format.

-Once you’ve located the log files, you can verify the last lines of the log files and check if it looks like “<Reason-Code data_type=”0″>22</Reason-Code>.”
+Once you’ve located the log files, you can verify the last lines of the log files and check if it look like “<Reason-Code data_type=”0″>22</Reason-Code>.”
 This line confirms that the error you are facing is Reason Code 22.

 There’s a possibility you might see an error code other than the one described in this guide.
 If you are confused about the NPS errors you are encountering and can not figure out the root cause for the same, then we recommend checking out Microsoft’s reason code chart.

-How to Fix NPS Server Reason Code 22
+How to Fix NPS Reason Code 22

 Now, if you have already disabled the TLS 1.0 server, you need to enable it by following the given commands in the registry: